Exciting Things are Happening at New England College!

 NEW PERFORMING ARTS CENTER.
 In 2017, New England College will break ground on the Rosamond Page Putnam Center for the Performing Arts, a 350-seat, multi-level performance center designed for all types of theatre performances, music, dance, guest speakers, political town hall meetings, and more!

 GENEROUS TRANSFER CREDIT POLICIES.
-You may transfer up to 90 credits.
+You may transfer up to 90 credits and we have Transfer Agreements with many community colleges.

 SCHOLARSHIPS AND FINANCIAL AID.
 Significant academic scholarships and financial aid packages are available to transfer students to help make your NEC experience affordable!